strategineer/personal-website/content/bin/rpg/glogm/index.md

 Each class has 4 Templates.
 Templates are gained sequentially (A, then B, then C, then D).
 To multiclass, simply pick the lowest template from another class.
 E.g. A level 4 character could pick Fighter A, Wizard A, Monk A, and Fighter B.

-{{< glogm >}} All PCs start with Template A of the Wizard class with a Wizard School of their choice to represent their innate capability to perform spells.
+{{< glogm >}} All PCs start at level 0 with Template A of the Wizard class with a Wizard School of their choice to represent their innate capability to cast spells.
 Unlike NPCs, who may or may not ever learn to unlock their innate magical power potential. {{< /glogm >}}

 Multiclassing should make sense.
 Multiclassing for optimization or mechanical reasons should be strongly discouraged by the GM.
 The game is not about the mechanics or having the biggest numbers.
 Bigger numbers will not save you.

-### Levelling Up
+## Levelling Up

 PCs gain experience points (XP) by looting stuff.
-Wages don’t count.
+Wages don't count.
 The loot must be taken to a place of safety and divided or assigned to the PCs to become XP.
-Items or equipment used by the characters and not sold don’t count for XP purposes.
-Players should track a PC’s XP (the total amount of treasure they have accumulated) along with their current cash.
+Items or equipment used by the characters and not sold don't count for XP purposes.
+Players should track a PC's XP (the total amount of treasure they have accumulated) along with their current cash.
 Purely frivolous spending converts 10% of the money spent into XP.

 Whenever a PC levels, increase their HP, Attack, and base Save (before their Charisma bonus is added).
 A PC can also test to improve a stat of their choice.
 Declare the stat and roll 3d6.
-If the result is over, the stat’s value increases by 1.
+If the result is over, the stat's value increases by 1.

 | Level | XP    | HP (20 Max) | Class Templates | Attack | Base Save |
 | ----- | ----- | ----------- | --------------- | ------ | --------- |